Russ Harvey Consulting - Computer and Internet Services

 Microsoft wasn't the first to make this mistake.

-IBM didn't consider the PC a serious competitor to their mainframe computer systems.
-Rather than take the offer to purchase Microsoft's DOS operating system, they chose instead to licence it.
-That and some other miscalculations ensured Microsoft's success at IBM's expense.
+Back when the PC was launched by IBM, it didn't consider the PC a serious competitor to their mainframe computer systems.
+Rather than accept the offer to purchase Microsoft's DOS operating system, IBM chose instead to licence it.

 Tablet Technology Doesn't Sell Desktops